A binary black hole metric approximation from inspiral to merger: Introduction

 A somewhat simpler approach is to use a boosted superposition of black holes \citep{combi2021superposed, armengol2021circumbinary, gutierrez2022electromagnetic}.
 This approach has been used for simulating accretion flows in the entire domain relevant for spinning BHs \citep{combi2021superposed} and ray-tracing \citep{gutierrez2022electromagnetic, davelaar2022selfa, davelaar2022selfb}.
 The main advantage of a semi-analytical metric approximation is that the computational time and required numerical complexity are greatly reduced when used in a GRMHD evolution compared with numerical relativity.
-A semi-analytical metric allows to design numerical algorithms focused on resolving exclusively the MHD, e.g. using special grids adapted to the flow.
-This allows for the exploration of certain regimes such as large separations that are prohibitively expensive in full numerical relativity.
-Indeed, most of numerical relativity simulations of binary accretion {have only} explored small separations or evolved the system for {only} tens of orbits \citep{giacomazzo2012, kelly2021electromagnetic, Gold2014b, paschalidis2021minidisk}
+A semi-analytical metric allows for the design of numerical algorithms focused on resolving exclusively the MHD, e.g., using special grids adapted to the flow.
+This allows for the exploration of certain regimes such as large separations {and small-mass ratios} that are prohibitively expensive in full numerical relativity.
+Indeed, most of numerical relativity simulations of binary accretion {have only} explored small separations {mass ratios $\gtrsim 0.1$}, or evolved the system for {only} tens of orbits \citep{giacomazzo2012, kelly2021electromagnetic, Gold2014b, paschalidis2021minidisk}

 {At very close separations, numerical relativity is required for an accurate calculation of the gravitational wave signal.
-It is unclear, however, what the impact of the detailed non-linear dynamics of the binary spacetime have on matter evolution during merger \citep{Gold_2014a, Kelly2017}.
+It is unclear, however, what impact the detailed non-linear dynamics of the binary spacetime has on matter evolution during merger \citep{Gold_2014a, Kelly2017}.
 Because the timescale for the merger to occur is shorter or comparable to the dynamic timescale associated with the gas, one might wonder if a valid approximation might be constructed in this strong-field regime as well.}